 Visit the magical Arrayanes Forest

-One of the main things to do in Villa La Angostura is to visit the Arrayanes Forest that is believed to have inspired Disney’s Bambi.
+One of the main things to do in Villa La Angostura is to visit the Arrayanes Forest which is believed to have inspired Disney’s Bambi.

 What’s so special about this forest, you ask?